-Studies show that African American women die from breast cancer at a higher rate than their white counterparts.
-Doctors also know colon cancer is the second leading cause of death among African American women, and Black men are at a much higher risk for colon and prostate cancers.
+Studies show that Black women die from breast cancer at a higher rate than their white counterparts.
+Doctors also know colon cancer is the second leading cause of death among Black women, and Black men are at a much higher risk for colon and prostate cancers.

 How are you personally working to help address these issues?

 I first had to allow myself to be vulnerable enough to speak out on these issues as someone who has personally experienced great losses due to cancer.
 In addition to losing my wife, my mother died of breast cancer, and my sister was diagnosed with breast cancer in her 50s.

 During COVID-19, Zoom and Facebook have given me a much broader platform to communicate with Pittsburgh’s Black community about the risks of cancer.
 I’ve worked closely with groups like our Black sorority, the Deltas, and with people of influence like Jasiri X (a Pittsburgh activist and rapper) to connect with women of color of all ages on social media.

 I’ve also learned professionally that opportunities happen when I ask questions about a problem or gap in resources.
 When I do, people usually respond, “Why didn’t I see that?”
 My response is that’s not a sign of insensitivity — you just don’t live in my space.
 You’re not a Black man.
 You weren’t a caregiver for a wife struggling with cancer.
 You weren’t trying to raise three children at the same time.
 So, when I asked why there wasn’t a cancer caregivers support group for Black Americans in our community, leadership and donors responded with solutions to make it happen.